Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 ### get

-Get a conversation object matching the user ID provided If successful, the event 'conversations:change' will be emitted.
+Get a conversation object matching the user ID provided in the 'destination' parameter.
-If a conversation with the given user ID already exists in the store, it will be returned; otherwise, a new conversation will be created.
+If successful, the event 'conversations:change' will be emitted.

+This API will retrieve a conversation already existing in the store.

 **Parameters**